MastafaF/CogniCraft/README.md

 4.  **Run the script:**
     ```bash
     python cognicraft_rag.py
     ```
+    This will execute the hybrid search using both OpenSearch and the FAISS + BM25 approach, comparing their results.
+    Make sure you have the OpenSearch instance running before executing the script.
+    To run the full RAG experience with Gemini, you will need to set up the environment variables for your Gemini API key and run the script with the `--rag` flag:
+    ```bash
+    export GEMINI_API_KEY="your_gemini_api_key"
+    python industry_rag_gemini.py --rag
+    ```
 5.  **View results:**
     The script will print the results of both hybrid search approaches, showing how they retrieve and rank documents based on the query.